Breastfeeding Food Tips: Can I Eat Honey While Breastfeeding?

 Motherhood comes with its fair share of uncertainties, and it’s completely natural to be cautious about what you consume during this time.
 Your baby’s well-being is, and always will be, your top priority.

-One question that often arises among new moms is, “Can I eat honey while breastfeeding?”
+One question that often arises among new moms is, “Can I eat honey when nursing?”
 While it’s not recommended to feed honey to babies under a year old, it’s safe for new moms to enjoy this natural sweetener even if they’re breastfeeding.
 This may seem confusing at first, but we’re here to explain!

 Is Honey Safe While Breastfeeding?